vinukohshawenn/regime-aware-analysis/README.md

 ---

-*Built as a portfolio project exploring regime-aware model comparison in commodity futures markets.*

-##Questions that you might be having, which I have answers for
+## Questions that you might be having, which I have answers for

 -**Why did you frame this as classification and not regression?**
 Regression predicts the magnitude of the return.
 Nobody trades magnitude — you trade direction.
 Even a perfect RMSE score is useless if the model is wrong about up vs down.
 Classification directly optimises for what matters.